WHAT ARE ESSENTIAL OILS?

-The essential oils are oils that come from plants.
+Essential oils are oils that come from plants.
 It has strong natural fragrances of the plant.
-This is organic, and these materials collected from the root, leave, or maybe seeds.
+This is organic, and these materials are collected from the root, leave, or maybe seeds.
 It is so volatile that it transforms into a liquid very quickly.
-It is not 100% natural oils because some chemicals have been added to it while making it liquid.
+It is not 100% natural oil because some chemicals have been added to it while making it liquid.

 Here are some essential oils that may pose a danger to your dog:

-- Cinnamon Essential Oil: It is widely known as cooking spices.
+- Cinnamon Essential Oil: It is widely known as a cooking spice.
 It is well granted and valued for its alcoholic fragrance.
 This cinnamon oil has several health benefits.
 It reduces pressure and increases blood circulation.
-This is commonly used for aromatherapy and been used by many professional therapists.
-Cinnamon essential oil keeps the dog safe from bacteria attack; it opens the blood cells and mostly keeps the blood pressure under control.
-It can be applied to the dog skin, which sometimes can cause allergies.
-So doctor advice is prescribed before using this cinnamon essential oil.
+This is commonly used for aromatherapy and has been used by many professional therapists.
+Cinnamon essential oil protects the dog from bacteria attack; it opens the blood cells and mostly controls blood pressure.
+It can be applied to the dog’s skin, which sometimes can cause allergies.
+So doctor’s advice is prescribed before using this cinnamon essential oil.

 - Citrus or D-Limonene Essential Oil: This essential oil contains monoterpene hydrocarbons.
-It sometimes may be toxic for dogs.
-This oil produced from citrus fruits.
+It may sometimes be toxic for dogs.
+This oil is produced from citrus fruits.
 This oil is often used as an external parasite to the animals.
-Regular use of this essential oil in the skin is not healthy.
-When applied to dog skin, it may be licked and can cause toxicity when it is ingested.
-Its negative effect can cause the nervous system down and sometimes leads to paralysis.
+Regular use of this essential oil on the skin is not healthy.
+When applied to dog skin, it may be licked and can cause toxicity when ingested.
+Its negative effect can cause the nervous system to go down and sometimes leads to paralysis.

 - Pennyroyal Essential Oil: The oil extract from Mentha Pulegium, also known as Squaw Mint or European Pennyroyal.
-This has a strong medicinal history of using for insect repellent things.
-It is also used in sprays as fragrances elements, and it is very toxic to dogs when applied on the skin and when digested.
-Though it is used on the skin to keep safe from incest and killing germs.
+This has a strong medicinal history of using for insect-repellent things.
+It is also used in sprays as fragrance elements, and it is very toxic to dogs when applied on the skin and when digested.
+However, it is used on the skin to protect it from incest and kill germs.
 Digesting can damage the liver.
-The symptoms of an opposite or negative attack of this oils dog may vomit, coughing blood or bleeding nose, etc.
+The symptoms of an opposite or negative attack of this oils dog may be vomit, cough, blood or bleeding nose, etc.

 - Peppermint Essential Oil: It is widely used for freshening the breath.
 It also has so many uses.
 It comes from the peppermint tree.
-Peppermint oil usually works as keeping the body safe from a flea.
+Peppermint oil usually works to keep the body safe from a flea.
 It keeps the flea away with its smell.
-But it is reactive very much for sensitive skin of humans or animals both.
-It positive for some health issues, but as usual ingesting a large amount can cause much damage.
+But it is very reactive to both human and animals’ sensitive skin.
+It positive for some health issues, but as usual, ingesting a large amount can cause much damage.

 - Pine Essential Oils: It is extracted from Pine trees and is famous for its strong fragrances.
-It is mostly used for its aroma and is used in offices, vehicles, and homes.
-The oil can give enchanting atmospheres along with the nice smell.
+It is mostly used for its aroma in offices, vehicles, and homes.
+The oil can give enchanting atmospheres along with a nice smell.
 The side effects of this essential oil can be redness, itching, swelling, etc.

-- Sweet Birch Essential Oils: The oil is mostly used as massage oil which is also known as sweet birch oil.
-Two types of birch oil are available in the market; one is white birch and black birch.
+- Sweet Birch Essential Oils: The oil is mostly used as a massage oil, also known as sweet birch oil.
+Two types of birch oil are available in the market: white and black.
 It is mostly used for fungal infection and bacteria prevention purposes.
 It relieves and works on the joint muscle or areas of pain.
-Consumption by humans lowers the blood sugar and removes toxins from the body.
+Consumption by humans lowers blood sugar and removes toxins from the body.
 This also reduces wrinkles on the skin.
 For the dog, it is used for scent training.
 The negative effects can cause kidney failure, gastrointestinal ulcers, etc.

 - Tea Tree (Melaleuca) Essential Oil: This is the most common and regular reason for dog poisoning.
-Pet Poison HelpLine states that – even 7 drops of 100% oil can cause severe poisoning.
-It lowers body temperature, loses consciousness.
-The oil derived from a tea tree, also known as melaleuca oil.
-It naturally designed for antibacterial and antifungal remedies.
-Ear and yeast infections are most common for dogs being habituated with this tea tree essential oil.
+Pet Poison HelpLine states that – even seven drops of 100% oil can cause severe poisoning.
+It lowers body temperature and loss of consciousness.
+The oil is derived from a tea tree called melaleuca oil.
+It is naturally designed for antibacterial and antifungal remedies.
+Ear and yeast infections are most common for dogs habituating with this tea tree essential oil.
 It also works for flea and skin coating.

-- Wintergreen Essential Oil: The oil extracts from a group of plants or berries.
+- Wintergreen Essential Oil: The oil extracts from plants or berries.
 Gaultheria is the most common source of Wintergreen oil.
-It is said that 20 drops of this oil equal to 1860 mg of aspirin.
-The power is so strong that it requires doctor advisory before use.
+It is said that 20 drops of this oil is equal to 1860 mg of aspirin.
+The power is so strong that it requires a doctor’s advice before use.

-- Ylang Ylang Essential Oil: The oil is made from Herb Cananga Odorata Genuina flower.
+- Ylang Ylang Essential Oil: The oil is made from the Herb Cananga Odorata Genuina flower.
 The name stands for the meaning of “wilderness.”
 It is famous for its relaxation and stress-reducing benefits.
 It balances the regulation of oil production in hair and skin.
-It increases the circulation and keeps hydration level in the standard.
+It increases circulation and keeps the hydration level at the standard.
 This oil works as a healer.
-In the Philippines, people used it as healing cuts, bites, and burns.
+In the Philippines, people used it to heal cuts, bites, and burns.

 - Thyme Essential Oil: The oil is made from the leaves of the thyme tree.
-Thyme oil stops bacteria attack, maintain blood pressure, and infection.
-This is very much supportive of killing breast cancer cells and work as a remedy.
+Thyme oil stops bacteria attack, and maintain blood pressure and infection.
+This is very much supportive of killing breast cancer cells and works as a remedy.
 It purifies the skin and gives a good flavour.
 Thyme works better on the human body rather than dog skin.

 - Juniper Essential Oil: the oil extracted from coniferous tree berries.
-Smokey and woody fragrance make it elegant.
+Smokey and woody fragrances make it elegant.
 The oil is more useful for cleansing the skin.
 It also supports the kidney and urinary function.
-It prevents infection and can be a healing tool massaging the affected body part.
+It prevents infection and can be a healing tool for massaging the affected body part.
 It improves the respiratory condition and removes cough.
-This has much medial functionality if it is used in a limited portion.
+This has much medical functionality if it is used in a limited portion.

-- Yarrow Essential Oil: The colourless or dark blue oil is extracted from yarrow flower with a mix of proazulene chemicals.
-It is made by the distillation of the dried yarrow plant.
-Some European uses it in their alcoholic beverage to boost energy.
+- Yarrow Essential Oil: The colourless or dark blue oil is extracted from the yarrow flower with a mix of proazulene chemicals.
+The distillation makes it of the dried yarrow plant.
+Some Europeans use it in their alcoholic beverage to boost energy.
 This is anti-inflammatory, antirheumatic, antiseptic, astringent, and carminative.
 It cures skin diseases, wounds, acne burns, and any infection.
-It also supports the digestive and urinary system along with reproductive organs.
+It also supports the digestive and urinary systems along with reproductive organs.
 Negatively it sometimes causes neurotoxic effects and skin irritation.

 - Garlic Essential Oil: The best oil works for cholesterol and blood pressure.
 It keeps the heart healthier.
-As we all know that garlic has so many healthy effects on the body, so does the essential oil.
+As we all know, as does the essential oil, garlic has many healthy effects on the body.
 The oil is good for bronchitis and other infections.
-It reduces tiredness and helps detoxification.
-It also prevents ear infection, mouth infection, and flue.
+It reduces tiredness and helps detoxify.
+It also prevents ear infections, mouth infections, and flu.

 WHY ARE THEY UNSAFE FOR DOG

 Licking the body is the most common behaviour of a dog.
 And by doing this, they lick everything attached to their outer body portion.
-Essential oils are extracted from natural sources but mix with some chemicals, which is very risky when ingested.
-This is the main reason dogs got sick after using this essential oil.
-Essential oils are volatile, which are organic components of trees or plants which is mixed with the chemical.
+Essential oils are extracted from natural sources but mix with some chemicals, which is risky when ingested.
+This is the main reason dogs get sick after using this essential oil.
+Essential oils are volatile, organic components of trees or plants mixed with the chemical.

-Now different oils have different elements and mixed with various chemicals.
+Now different oils have different elements and are mixed with various chemicals.
 That is why ingesting this sometimes does not suit the body of animals.
-Like Melaleuca can cause paralysis, Pennyroyal can cause liver failure, Wintergreen can cause severe gastrointestinal upset, and Pine can cause the centre nervous system down.
-The viscosity of oils when ingested creates reactive effects and starting to cause severe problems.
+Melaleuca can cause paralysis, Pennyroyal can cause liver failure, Wintergreen can cause severe gastrointestinal upset, and Pine can cause the centre nervous system to go down.
+The viscosity of oils, when ingested, creates reactive effects and starts to cause severe problems.

 SYMPTOMS OF POISONING IN DOG

-When the poison of the chemical starts its action, it changes the normal behaviour of the dog.
-This may not be the main symptoms that can states the dog is affected by the poison.
+When the poison of the chemical starts its action, it changes the dog’s normal behaviour.
+This may not be the main symptom that the poison affects the dog.
 Here are some points that clearly show the dog is poisoned; these are:

 - Suddenly becoming very lazy and dizzy.

-- You’re energetic if it becomes weak all of a sudden; it definitely the poison infected the blood cell, which compresses the energy and makes the dog vulnerable than regular.
+- You’re energetic if it suddenly becomes weak; the poison infects the blood cell, compressing the energy and making the dog more vulnerable than regular.

 - Starting doing weird activities all of a sudden.

-- Getting angry pretty often and doing furious motion rather than the usual behaviour.
+- Getting angry pretty often and making furious motions rather than the usual behaviour.

-- Changing eating hobbits all of a sudden.
+- Changing eating habits all of a sudden.

 - Dog faces becoming dry day today; it’s a major sign of poison.